 The genesis of this site began with an experiment.

 I have long believed that ethics-related stories consistently dominate the news.
-You can’t open a major newspaper without finding at least one, usually more, ethics scandals in section A or Business.
-But I never sat down to take a closer look.
+You can’t open a major newspaper without finding at least one, usually more, ethics scandals in sections A and B. But I never sat down to take a closer look.
 So, from January 1 until December 31, 2007 I decided to search, read and clip all the ethics-related stories I could find from the New York Times and Washington Post.

 A couple of rules: I would not duplicate stories.
 If the Times reported on allegations of steroid use by Barry Bonds, I would not count a similar story reported in the Washington Post.
 Any related sidebar stories would be off limits as well.
 They had to be stand-alone accounts.
 The only exception would be a significant follow-up.
 Barry Bonds indictment for drug use was an important update worthy of being added to the list.